kennycason/cellular-automata-pokemon-types/README.md

-# Cellular Automata - Competing Elements
+# Cellular Automata - Pokemon Type Battles

-Cells compete with neighboring cells:
+Pokemon compete with neighboring Pokemon.
+This project has a couple experiments:

+## #1 Balanced Type Simulation (3 Types)

+This demonstration is a Cellular Automata that simulates three balanced Pokemon types battling against each other.

+Balanced meaning that Type A can beat B, and only B. Type B can beat B, and only B. So on and so forth.

+### Rules

 - Fire beats Grass.
 - Grass beats Water.